Jasmint01/CSS-Frameworks/README.md

 # CSS Frameworks
 02-09-2022
  ### Objectives
+  Using Bootstrap, build the shown website using the Boostrap library ONLY.
 * Bootstrap Navigation has a mobile dropdown menu
 * Carousel with 3 items.
 Each image item is centered in the carousel.
 * Form (doesn't need to work)